 Deniable File Systems

 Journalists, aid workers, and democracy advocates all put themselves in harm’s way for the benefit of others.
 Yet, there is a glaring need for them to store data securely.
-Typically, secret data is protected with encryption that is assumed unbreakable.
+Typically, private data is protected with encryption that is assumed unbreakable.
 Yet, if those in a hostile environment are caught with encrypted data, they could be forced to comply through coercion or threats of bodily harm.
 We propose to secure data in plain sight by hiding it so that the operating system doesn’t even know it’s there.
 Therefore, the owner can completely deny the existence of the data.

 |Aug 13, 2019||Austen Barker, Staunton Sample, Yash Gupta, Ana McTaggart, Ethan L. Miller, Darrell D. E. Long, Secure File and Storage Systems] [Deniable File Systems]|